Theranos went from one of the most lauded "unicorn" tech startups in Silicon Valley to a company crippled by scandal.

 Elizabeth Holmes, Theranos' founder and CEO, dropped out of Stanford University to launch the company in 2003 as a cheaper, more efficient alternative to traditional medical tests.
 It promised patients the ability to test for conditions like cancer and diabetes with just a few drops of blood.

-Here's a look back at the rise and fall of Elizabeth Holmes and her blood testing startup.
+Here's a look back at Theranos' rise and fall.

 - September 29, 2014: Holmes is named one of the richest women in America by Forbes.
 The outlet reports she owns a 50% stake in the startup, which is valued at $9 billion.

 - December 15, 2014: The New Yorker reports Theranos has raised more than $400 million and it counts Oracle's Larry Ellison among its investors.